JamesCC/VMXProxyPy/readme.md

 but over network traffic the long round trip delays can make the protocol very slow.

 VMXProxy dramatically improves performance for the android app, as we are able to concatenate query commands and their responses minimising that round trip delay.
+It also can handle multiple clients (apps) connecting to the mixer, and provides some caching to limit the traffic going to the mixer serial port.